 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Check out the 50 items and let me know if you actually already have these in your own bug out bag.
+50 100 items and let me know if you actually already have these in your own bug out bag.
 If not, will you be putting them in?
 Let me know over on our Facebook page.
 Looking forward to hearing from you all.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.

 Native Americans spent a great deal of time on the go and depended on having portable, high-energy, highly nutritious, and filling foods that would last for long periods of time without refrigeration.

 Pemmican is a portable, long-lasting, high-energy food.
 It's made of lean, dried meat that's crushed into powder and mixed with hot, rendered fat.
 This makes it one of the ultimate foods to have stockpiled for when SHTF or disaster strikes.

 People really should avert their gaze from the modern survival thinking for just a bit and also look at how folks 150 years ago did it.